shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### Summary
 - User can share notes with other people by adding a note to their account
 ### Actors
-- User 1
+- {User1}
 ### Preconditions
-- User 1 must be signed in
+- {User1} must be signed in
-- User 1 has a note
+- {User1} has a note
 ### Triggers
-- User requires adding a note to another user
+- {User} requires adding a note to another user
 ### Primary Sequence
-- User 1 clicks "Add Note" by another user's name
+- {User1} clicks "Add Note" by another user's name
 - System prompts user to input note
-- User 1 clicks "finish"
+- {User1} clicks "finish"
 ### Primary Postconditions
-- User 1 and other user(s) will be able to view note made by user 1
+- {User1} and other user(s) will be able to view note made by {User1}
 ### Alternate Sequences

 ### Alternate Trigger
-- User adds note(s)
+- {User} adds note(s)
-- User delete note(s)
+- {User} delete note(s)
 ### Alternate Postconditions
-- User does not have notes
+- {User} does not have notes

 ---

 ### 11. Find Text in Files
 ### Non-functional Requirements
 ### Summary
-- User will have the ability to find specific strings of text within their files
+- Ability for users to find specific strings of text within their files
 ### Actors
-- User
+- {User}
 ### Preconditions
-- User is signed in
+- {User} is signed in
-- User has files on account
+- {User} has files on account
 ### Triggers
 - Search function for files on account
 ### Primary Sequence
 - System prompts user with "search box"
-- User types in a string in question
+- {User} types in a string in question
-- System will list the files the string is found in
+- System lists the files when the string is found in
 ### Primary Postconditions
-- User is able to quickly find text within their account files
+- {User} is able to quickly find text within their account files
 ### Alternate Sequences
-- System prompts user with error saying text not found
+- System prompts {User} with error saying text not found
 ### Alternate Trigger
-- Text requested doesn't exist within account
+- Text requested does not exist within account
 ### Alternate Postconditions

 ---